indirectlylit/hg-venue-server/README.md

     > ./build

 This will make the [gpio utility](http://wiringpi.com/the-gpio-utility/) available to the Venue Server.

+### Serial Communication Support

+The server needs access to the raw serial port in order to capture data from the charge controller.
+By default, Raspbian uses the serial port for terminal access.
+We need to disable this [as described here](http://www.hobbytronics.co.uk/raspberry-pi-serial-port):

+In `/etc/inittab`, comment out the line which looks something like

+    T0:23:respawn:/sbin/getty -L ttyAMA0 115200 vt100

+We do not need to disable bootup info which is sent by the Pi on boot.

+### Hard Drive mounting

+The server uses an external USB hard drive to write data to.
+This should be set up to be automatically mounted and writable by both the root and pi users at `/media/usbhdd`.

+At the time of this writing, we [aren't yet able to reliably auto-mount the hard drive](https://bitbucket.org/pedalpower/venue-server/issue/6/).

 ## Developing locally, deploying on a Raspberry Pi